askasp/ask-auth/readme.md

 # Simple OAuth2 Library for Rust

 This library provides a straightforward way of adding login and auth to your axum backend.
-Its database agnostic and is designed for projects that require basic OAuth2 functionality with session management through client-side cookies.
+It's database agnostic and is designed for projects that require basic OAuth2 functionality with session management through client-side cookies.
 I.e. no need for redis or other server side session management.

 ## Warning!